ancasag/ensembleObjectDetection/README.md

 ## Test-Time Augmentation and Model Ensemble
 We provides the necessary tools to apply ensemble methods and test-time augmentation (TTA).
 This open-source library canbe  extended  to  work  with  any  object  detection  model  indepen-dently of the algorithm and framework employed to construct it.

+### Ensemble Options
+You can be taken using three different voting strategies:
+*   Affirmative.
+This means that whenever one of the methods that produce the initial predictions says that a region contains an object, such a detection is considered as valid.
+*   Consensus.
+This means that the majority of the initial methods must agree to consider that a region contains an object.
+The consensus strategy is analogous to the majority voting strategy commonly applied in ensemble methods for images classification.
+*   Unanimous.
+This means that all the methods must agree to consider that a region contains an object.

 ### Techniques of TTA
 - "avgBlur": (createTechnique("average_blurring", {"kernel" : 5}), createTechnique("none", {})),
 - "bilaBlur": (createTechnique("average_blurring", {"diameter" : 11, "sigmaColor": 21, "sigmaSpace":7}), createTechnique("none", {})),